nik-neg/DigitalMenu/README.md

 which should be updated.
 Then click update.You can also update the name and the prices, but let the $ sign untouched.
 Then please click the back button.
+Hint: This will be refactored in the future with a junction table, checkboxes and a price slider or so.

 # MALICIOUS ATTEMPT ALERT:
 If you go to the Burger Bar and change the parameter in the URL isAdmin=false to isAdmin=true,